karlrink/s3labeler/README.md

 image label manager
-runs an image through rekognition only once (to prevent redundant charges/costs).  update each s3objects tags. update pdb SQL data. provide a searchable interface.
+runs an image through rekognition only once (to prevent recurring costs).  update each s3objects tags.

 ---

 tech notes
- - aws rekognition detect-labels leverages amazons own ML model for image recognition
+ - aws rekognition detect-labels leverages amazons proprietary ML model for image recognition
- - image file bytes are not transfered or processed through this interface.  this interface simply controls rekognition and s3 backend
+ - image file bytes are not transfered or processed through this interface for rekognition